taesaksit/taesaksit/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [saksit.sabaiporn@gmail.com](mailto:saksit.sabaiporn@gmail.com)
-* 🧠  I'm learning FastAPI
+* 🧠  I'm learning FastAPI and Next

 ### Skills